 We believe that the Bible, the Holy Scriptures of the Old and New Testaments, are the primary rule of faith, in which God has revealed himself and the saving acts of Jesus Christ.
 We are careful to be diligent in how we study Scripture, acknowledging that these divinely-inspired texts have been written by human hands, and that historical, linguistic, sociological, anthropological, and scientific contexts must be taken into account.
 Context is everything!

-We believe that the Sacraments - Holy Baptism, the Holy Eucharist, Confirmation, Ordination, Reconciliation (Confession and Absolution), Unction (Anointing), and Marriage - are means by which we experience God's grace in a tangible way.
+We believe that the Dominical (Christ-commanded) Sacraments - Holy Baptism and Holy Eucharist and the Sacramental Rites of Confirmation, Ordination, Reconciliation (Confession and Absolution), Unction (Anointing), and Marriage - are means by which we experience God's grace in a tangible way.
 Through the waters of Baptism we are cleansed, made new, and enter eternal life as we are brought into the body of Christ.
 When we receive the consecrated bread and wine in Holy Communion, we receive the true body and precious blood of Jesus Christ for the forgiveness of sins and renewed life.
 The liturgy, in which we receive Holy Communion goes by many names, including the Lord's Supper, the Divine Liturgy, the Mass, the Mysteries, and the Holy Eucharist.
 The word "Mass" comes from the last words of the service in Latin, "Ite, missa est," "Go, you are sent."
 By this we know that we do not just worship and receive the benefits of the sacraments for ourselves, but are sent back out into the world to do the work Christ has given us.
 The word "Eucharist" is a Greek word which means "thanksgiving," as we offer God our thanks and praise when we celebrate the Holy Eucharist.

 These statements above are a summary of the faith we hold in God.
 If you are interested in exploring further, follow the links below and check out our Online Reading Room.